Akkki28/WatchAI/README.md

 # WatchAI 🎥🤖

-**WatchAI** is an intelligent recommendation system that leverages **Deep Reinforcement Learning (DRL)** to provide personalized content recommendations.
+**WatchAI** is an intelligent recommendation system that utilizes **Deep Reinforcement Learning (DRL)** to provide personalized content recommendations.
 It dynamically updates suggestions based on user interactions such as clicks or the "Not Interested" button, ensuring a tailored user experience.

 ---